As an Amazon Associate I earn from qualifying purchases.

 Whether you decide to invest in a thermal printer or not, a good shipping scale is integral to any eBay business.
 Guessing wrong on the weight can leave you with either a buyer who is angry to have overpaid, or leave you out money when you have to make up the difference.
 The scale we use can be powered either by a cord or by battery (useful when you need to set in the middle of the kitchen floor to weigh something large), and has a detached screen.
 A detached screen is important as you still need to be able to see the readout when there is a large box on the scale!

-If you’re less accident-prone than I am, you can find a great scale for about the price of 34 dollar menu hamburgers!
+If you’re less accident-prone than I am, this is a great scale for home shipping!

 If you are unfamiliar with the Frankenbox, it is time you became a true eBayer!
 A Frankenbox is what occurs when you don’t have a box that is the right size for whatever you are shipping, so you cobble together several boxes into one ambiguous tape-covered shape to hold your item.
 While making a Frankenstein box may make you feel accomplished and clever, your buyer can’t help but be a little bummed when they receive something that looks like a bomb in the mail.